why include images of exhibition installations?

 The Corridor Gallery (2016): concurrent with the Parrsboro event, a group of ten small works were exhibited in the office of Visual Arts Nova Scotia (V.A.N.S.).
 This exhibit comprised seven Booth Maps and three Blitz Maps.
 As I write this, I believe these to be the two final series with genealogical content: content that surfaced in my work twenty years earlier.
 An explanatory statement that accompanied the installation is here.

-The Craig Gallery (2017): late in 2016, a large display case was installed in the gallery's exterior wall and named the Craig Market Gallery.
+The Craig Market Gallery (2017): late in 2016, a large display case was installed in the gallery's exterior.
 Even when the gallery is closed, work in the Craig Market Gallery is fully accessible to viewers.
 I was invited to kick off this new exhibition programme with a series of small sculptural works.
 Eighteen pieces: ten in part 1 (January) and eight in part 2 (February) were exhibited under the title unfinished business: parts 1 & 2.
 The Market Gallery now has two such display cases.

 The Craig Gallery (2020): back in the main gallery for the month of January with work that harkens back to my 1970 solo show in London Ontario.
 It was The Last (Non) Picture Show as I had no plans to mount another solo show** and also because this work is clearly not pictorial.
 For those who know the movie The Last Picture Show (1971), you may recognise the poster layout for my non picture show as an homage to the original.
 For me, the appropriation of the poster layout provides a pleasing symmetry in that when Bogdanovich would have been filming, I would have been making the work for that first solo exhibition which was also non-pictorial.
 Fifty years later, here we are together again.
 The exhibition statement is here.